What Does the Lockheed Martin Logo Mean? The Story Behind the Star

 The Star and the Merger

-This is harder than it sounds.
 Lockheed had been building aircraft since 1912.
-The Skunk Works division, based out of Palmdale, California, gave the world the U-2 spy plane, the SR-71 Blackbird, and the F-117 Nighthawk.
-That name carried weight in every air force procurement office on the planet.
-Martin Marietta, meanwhile, had its own extraordinary legacy — Titan rockets, Viking Mars landers, and some of the most sophisticated satellite systems ever deployed.
-These weren’t two equal companies merging in any sentimental sense.
-They were two distinct cultures with distinct engineering traditions.
+The Skunk Works division — based out of Palmdale, California — gave the world the U-2 spy plane, the SR-71 Blackbird, the F-117 Nighthawk.
+That name meant something in every air force procurement office on Earth.
+Martin Marietta had its own extraordinary weight to carry: Titan rockets, Viking Mars landers, satellite systems sophisticated enough to still be classified in some capacity.
+These weren’t two companies merging in any sentimental sense.
+They were two distinct engineering cultures with distinct institutional pride.

 What the Star Symbol Represents